 If you are passing through the area, do drop in and support this wonderful local business or you may find their products for sale at markets around the area.

 WHERE TO STAY

 There are so many B & B’s around Maleny.
 It seems every where we went I saw a sign for one.
 A quick check on Air B n B revealed that there were lots that were very reasonably priced.
 If you have never stayed in an Air B n B I can highly recommend it.
 We have had a couple of great experiences so far.
-If you fancy an Air B n B stay sign up HERE to get a $55.00 credit!
+If you fancy an Air B n B stay sign up HERE to get up to a $76.00 credit!

 Camping is also available at the Maleny Showgrounds.
 We chose to stay at the Ocean View Tourist Park which is a Kui Parks park located between Maleny and Landsborough.

 PLACES WE MISSED